 i Transactional structures

-Project financing transactions in Ghana are usually undertaken through a special purpose vehicle (SPV), incorporated in Ghana by the project sponsors.
+Project financing transactions in Ghana are usually undertaken through a special purpose vehicle (SPV) incorporated in Ghana by the project sponsors.
 These SPVs are typically private companies limited by shares and may be wholly owned by one or more private sponsors, or jointly owned venture by private and state-owned entities.
 A few projects are entirely state-owned.
-Various transaction models are used, depending on the specific nature of the project, the most common being the build-operate-transfer (BOT) and build-own-operate-transfer (BOOT) models.
+Various transaction models are used, depending on the specific nature of the project, the most common being the build-operate-transfer and build-own-operate-transfer models.
 Different contractual arrangements are entered into by the SPV with contractors, operators, consultants and subcontractors with a view to mitigating the specific risk factors that may affect the success of a project.

-Typical documentation includes project agreements, operation and maintenance (O&M) contracts, security agreements, construction contracts, off-take agreements, shareholders and equity subscription agreements, loan and other credit facility agreements, direct agreements, inter-creditor agreements, escrow agreements and government support agreements.
+Typical documentation includes project agreements, operation and maintenance (O&M) contracts, security agreements, construction contracts, off-take agreements, shareholders' and equity subscription agreements, loan and other credit facility agreements, direct agreements, inter-creditor agreements, escrow agreements and government support agreements.

-Project agreements (usually concessions) are entered into between the SPV and a relevant public authority, under which the SPV is granted the exclusive right to develop and operate specified infrastructure for a specified period.
+Project agreements (usually concessions) are entered into between the SPV and a relevant public authority under which the SPV is granted the exclusive right to develop and operate specified infrastructure for a specified period.
 The relationship between the project sponsors is governed by a shareholders' agreement.
 O&M contracts between the SPV and a technical partner (which may or may not be related to the project sponsors) are entered into in respect of the operation and maintenance of the asset.
 Bespoke and standard form construction contracts are entered into by the SPV and a selected contractor, who may also subcontract different aspects of the construction work to other companies.
-Various financing and security agreements between lenders and the SPV, outlining terms of repayment, interest, fees, security arrangements and other requirements concerning the loan facility, are commonly used.
-As part of the security package, it is also typical for lenders to sign direct agreements with various parties which provide for lenders' step-in rights in the event of a default by the SPV or assumption of the SPV's debts (or both).
+Various financing and security agreements between lenders and the SPV outlining terms of repayment, interest, fees, security arrangements and other requirements concerning the loan facility are commonly used.
+As part of the security package, it is also typical for lenders to sign direct agreements with various parties that provide for lenders' step-in rights in the event of a default by the SPV or assumption of the SPV's debts (or both).
 Lenders sometimes insist on direct agreements with central government but this is usually resisted by the latter.
-Government support agreements may sometimes be signed with the central government for strategic investments in key sectors of the economy, though the scope of these are agreements are increasingly limited.
+Government support agreements may sometimes be signed with the central government for strategic investments in key sectors of the economy, although the scope of these agreements is increasingly limited.

 iii Delivery methods and standard forms